Environmental stewardship (England): Introduction

-Entry Level Stewardship aims to encourage large numbers of farmers and land managers (hereafter referred to as 'applicants') across England to deliver simple yet effective environmental management that goes beyond the Single Payment Scheme (SPS) requirement to maintain land in Good Agricultural and Environmental Condition.
+Entry Level Stewardship aimed to encourage large numbers of farmers and land managers (hereafter referred to as 'applicants') across England to deliver simple yet effective environmental management that goes beyond the Single Payment Scheme (SPS) requirement to maintain land in Good Agricultural and Environmental Condition.

-Payouts are from £30/hectare for Entry Level Stewardship to £60/hectare for Organic ELS, and last either five or ten years.
-The scheme is non-competitive and payments awarded if the threshold 30 points per hectare is achieved when averaged over the farm.
+Payouts were from £30/hectare for Entry Level Stewardship to £60/hectare for Organic ELS, and last either five or ten years.
+The scheme was non-competitive and payments were awarded if the threshold 30 points per hectare was achieved when averaged over the farm.

-Applicants are able to choose from a wide range of options (e.g. hedgerow management, low input grassland, buffer strips, management plans and options to protect soils), covering all farming types.
+Applicants were able to choose from a wide range of options (e.g. hedgerow management, low input grassland, buffer strips, management plans and options to protect soils), covering all farming types.
 Each option will earn 'points' (e.g. 100 points per hectare) towards their points total.

 Applications

-When applying for ELS, applicants will first have to prepare a simple record of features on their farm called the Farm Environment Record (FER).
-This is done using the Farm Environment Record map supplied by RDS.
+When applying for ELS, applicants first had to prepare a simple record of features on their farm called the Farm Environment Record (FER).
+This was done using the Farm Environment Record map supplied by the Rural Development Service (RDS).

-When they request their pre-filled application form and maps they are also given a ‘points target’ related to their farm size.
-There is no minimum holding size for entry into ELS.
+When applicants requested their pre-filled application forms and maps they were also given a ‘points target’ related to their farm size.
+There was no minimum holding size for entry into ELS.

-Applicants have the flexibility to decide how much of each option to have, and where to put them, until they have chosen enough to reach their ‘points target’.
-They need to mark the location of some of these options on the Options map provided by RDS.
-If they agree to deliver enough ELS options to meet their points target they will be guaranteed entry into the scheme.
+Applicants had the flexibility to decide how much of each option to have, and where to put them, until they had chosen enough to reach their ‘points target’.
+They needed to mark the location of some of these options on the Options map provided by RDS.
+If they agreed to deliver enough ELS options to meet their points target they were guaranteed entry into the scheme.

-In applying for, and being accepted into, ELS they agree to:
+In applying for, and being accepted into, ELS they agreed to:

 a) identify, map and retain their FER features;